steven liu

 offloading

-Diffusers offers various offloading options.
+Diffusers offers several offloading options.
 Offloading moves weights off the GPU to another device when they're not in use.
 This is useful for large models like Flux.1 [dev].

-For Flux.1 [dev], the memory requirements are ~9GB for the two text encoders and ~22GB for the transformer model.
-Loading and generating an image takes ~33GB in bf16.
+Flux.1 [dev] requires ~9GB of memory for the two text encoders and ~22GB for the transformer model.
+Loading and generating an image uses ~33GB in bf16.

 Diffusers offers 3 offloading options.